diegoandino/dotfiles/README.md

-# Runing automatic configuration scripts
+# Running Automatic Configuration Scripts

 ## 1. Neovim Configuration Installation
 1. Open a terminal and do `cd /dotfiles/scripts`